astronomer/docs/learn/use-case-llm-customer-feedback.md

 :::note

-For more information on using KNN search in OpenSearch, see the [OpenSearch documentation on KNN search](https://opensearch.org/docs/latest/search-plugins/knn/filter-search-knn/).
+For more information on using k-NN search in OpenSearch, see the [OpenSearch documentation on k-NN search](https://opensearch.org/docs/latest/search-plugins/knn/filter-search-knn/).

 :::